Contingencyplana/picture_books_ai_1/README.md

 1. **Picture Books Publishing House AI**
    32-page picture books, recursive AI players.
    Publishable from day one.
+   From the first pages, each book is both story and system; interactivity is seeded here, but expands fully in §2.6 Interactive Picture Books.

 2. **Picture Books by and for Children**
    A developmental bridge sequence where children’s own drawings and words